michaelchughes/michaelchughes.com/content/pages/Join.md

 * [M.S. in Computer Science](https://engineering.tufts.edu/cs/prospective/masters)
 * [Post Bacc.
 Certificates in Data Science or Computer Science](https://engineering.tufts.edu/cs/prospective/certificate-postbac)

+#### Note about Email for Prospective Students External to Tufts

+Please do contact me via email if you are interested in working with me.
+This helps me know who to look for in the applicant pool.
+It helps if you clearly articulate why your research interests overlap with mine by mentioning a topic listed on this page.

+I get **tons** of email, so I regret that I am unable to respond to about 95% of the unsolicited messages I get seeking admission to our Masters/PhD.
+If you mention the word "dinosaur" in the subject line, I'll be more likely to respond.

+If you don't get a response, this doesn't mean I'm not interested.
+Usually I wait to see a full application, and if I like what I see I will reach out to schedule a Skype interview.

 <a name="prereq_skills"></a>
 ## Prerequisite Skills

-Preferred candidates will have a strong machine learning mathematical background and/or strong Python data science development background.
+Preferred candidates for PHD study will have a strong machine learning mathematical background *and* strong Python data science development background.

 #### Probabilistic Machine Learning Skills

 My group's work in statistical machine learning requires some prior understanding of concepts like Bayesian data analysis, supervised machine learning, optimization algorithms (e.g. gradient descent), unsupervised machine learning (e.g. k-means cluster/PCA) or deep learning.
 Good evidence for your probabilistic ML capabilities would include:

 * Evidence that you can complete a self-directed research project involving fitting a probabilistic model to data and interpreting its results.
 This might be a self-study project or a project from previous coursework.
-The key skill here is to be able to translate inference algorithm pseudocode from a research paper into a concrete Python implementation without much guidance.
+The key skill here is to be able to translate inference algorithm pseudocode from a research paper into a concrete code implementation without much guidance.

-* Successful completion of AI/ML coursework at Tufts, including COMP 135 (Intro to ML) or COMP 136 (Statistical Pattern Recognition) or other 150-level courses.
+* Successful completion of ML coursework at Tufts or another university, including at least a course like COMP 135 (Intro to ML), but preferably a course with more mathematical content like COMP 136 (Statistical Pattern Recognition) or other special-topics-level courses taught by ML faculty.
 If you did a final project for that course, sending me your report/slides would be a great litmus test.

 #### Python Data Science Development Skills